CPLamb/WhirlyGlobe-Maply-Site/tutorial/remote_ArcGIS_image_layers.md

 cartoLayer.maxZoom = 15;
 {% endhighlight %}

-outSR is the ouptpu spacial reference, and pgeojson also defines the output format.
+outSR is the ouptput spacial reference, and pgeojson also defines the output format.
 Run the project, and you should see the layers for the flood zones.
 Not?
 OK, lets adjust a few things to see what's going on;

-Change the mni/maxZoom levels = 9 to 13
+- Change the mni/maxZoom levels = 9 to 13
-Modify the initial zoom level to 0.008 query for a single zone>=4
+- Modify the initial zoom level to 0.008
+- query for a single zone>=4
-Also let's add in a NSLog statement to see if data is being returned
+- Also let's add in a NSLog statement to see if data is being returned

 {% highlight objc %}
 [NSURLConnection sendAsynchronousRequest:urlReq queue:opQueue completionHandler:^(NSURLResponse *response, NSData *data, NSError *connectionError)